-At first, ramie is harvested as soon as the plants form flowers which means that the plant will not grow anymore and produces maximum fiber.
+At first, ramie is harvested as soon as the plants form flowers, which means that the plant will not grow anymore and will produce maximum fiber.

 The stems are harvested by cutting right above the lateral root or bending the stem, and the cortex is stripped from the stem.

 While the plants are fresh, the stems should be decorticated.
 Otherwise, the bark will be tough to remove as the plants dry out.

 A machine does the decortication process to remove the cortex or bark.
 It is essential to prevent bacteria and fungi from investing in it.